Convention & Visitors Bureau

 2440 Pearl Street, Boulder, CO 80302 | 303.442.2911

-A street lined with restaurants, shops and people watching, four blocks of which have been closed to traffic, Pearl Street is the heart and soul of Boulder.
+A street lined with restaurants, shops and people watching, four blocks of which have been closed to traffic, Pearl Street is the heart and soul of Boulder — and has been for 40 years!
 Here, in the center of historic downtown, locals and visitors stroll the brick-paved pedestrian walkway, linger on sun-dappled benches and restaurant patios, shop to their hearts' content, and stop to watch only-in-Boulder street performers.

 Watch this inspiring PBS video featuring Pearl Street's street performers.